-Some of these companies will try to sign you up on the spot for a credit card.
+Some companies will try to sign you up on the spot for a credit card.
 This happened to me in Woolies one day when a man representing the then Woolworths banking people approached me and started asking about the rewards program on my current credit card.
 When I told him it had no rewards he thought he was going to make a sale.
 He immediately asked about my personal financial information including how much I earned and whether I had a bad credit history (this is all happening in the pasta aisle – fettuccini isn’t usually the backdrop I choose to discuss my personal financial details with complete strangers).
 When I answered all his questions to his satisfaction, he smiled, shook my hand and said, “Congratulations!
 You qualify for a Woolworths credit card and I can sign you up today!”

 Hmmm.
 I calculated that, given what I would spend at Woolies, the rewards on this card were worth less to me than the annual fee.

 After taking into account the annual fee, you need to spend up to about $200,000 on a credit card to receive $100 worth of rewards.
 You don’t get your rewards for free; you pay for them in the form of higher fees and/or interest rates that are incorporated into the card.